Setting Up Your Church’s Chart Of Accounts

 Our goal for this course is to provide you with the backbone techniques and principles to start tracking your church’s financials while keeping them as actionable and succinct as possible.
 Sign up here and we will send you the entire course through email.
 To start, we’re going to dive into how to set up your church chart of accounts for accurate fund accounting.

 Want the skim-able version?
 Keep reading…

 The chart of accounts for your organization is really just the “list” of your accounts.
 Chart just makes it sound fancy.
-This list is created by your organization to meet its unique needs; however, here is a sample chart of accounts that you can use if you need a place to start.
+Furthermore, this list is created by your organization to meet its unique needs.

 - Asset = what you own = 1000 range